+The following historical features could also add value to the regeneration of the area and should be considered; the former canal, as reflected by the route of the Surrey Canal Road, extant bridges and potential for surviving features, there is a mooring bollard still in situ beyond the eastern site boundary next to the next railway bridge.
+The elevated grassy section to the north side of the road/canal is on the site of the former towpath.
+There may well be other features, related to canal side buildings, that might be discovered once ground works start.

-The key objectives to take from Policy SSA3 are as follows:
+Historical reference to the character and the unique identity of the area should be reflected in the form of public art, sculpture and other messages, landscaping can also be used to provide visual cues for example where the towpath along the former Surrey Canal still exists The key objectives to take from Policy SSA3 are as follows:

-MFC to continue to function within the new development;

-The creation of a 'destination';

-Employment and residential uses to be complementary;

-The provision of a high density mixed use development;

-Supporting retail and restaurant uses to be part of the mix of uses;

-Bridgehouse Meadows to be improved alongside the provision of new amenity open spaces on site; Improved connectivity and accessibility alongside the new station at Surrey Canal Road;
+- MFC to continue to function within the new development; - · The creation of a 'destination'; - Employment and residential uses to be complementary; - The provision of a high density mixed use development; - Supporting retail and restaurant uses to be part of the mix of uses; - Bridgehouse Meadows to be improved alongside the provision of new amenity open spaces on site;

-MFC to continue to function within the new development;

-New employment spaces to be viable and flexible;

-The design is to respond to the height of the adjoining railway and SELCHP.
+- Improved connectivity and accessibility alongside the new station at Surrey Canal Road; - MFC to continue to function within the new development; - New employment spaces to be viable and flexible; - The design is to respond to the height of the adjoining railway and SELCHP.

-4.2 - Design Constraints and Opportunities
+4.2 Design Constraints and Opportunities

 In addition to the guiding objectives of Policy SSA3, the characteristics of the site offer up further constraints and opportunities.
-These are shown on the following diagram and can generally be summarised as;
+These are shown on the following diagram and can generally be summarised as:

-Accessibility of existing and new rail stations;

-Severance by rail ways

-Views of stadium

-Green corridors and SINC

-Access routes in and out of the site for pedestrians and vehicles

-Railways embankments and SELCHP (alreadymentioned in Policy SSA3)

-4.3 - OVERARCHING PRINCIPLES
+- accessibility of existing and new stations; - · severance by railways; - · views of stadium; - · green corridors and SINC; - access routes in and out of the site for pedestrians and vehicles; - railways embankments and SELCHP (already mentioned in Policy SSA3); and - east west Surrey Canal Road (formerly route of canal).

+4.3 Overarching Principles

 The design framework is built upon the series of objectives outlined within the Core Strategy policy SSA3 and having regard to the aforementioned constraints and opportunities.
-The framework proposes to open up, stitch and connect the Development Area to the surrounding context.
-From this basis, the key principles of the framework are to:
+The framework proposes to open up, stitch and connect